 We’re not suggesting you go out and find actual vintage makeup—you know, the kind your grandmother bought that expired decades ago.
 But plenty of vintage makeup products are still produced under their original formulations and are a force to be reckoned with.
 Who knew that Pond’s Cold Cream would have a place in a millennial’s beauty routine?
 If you’re still not convinced, here’s a rundown of the top vintage beauty products that are still going strong.

 Queen Helene—“Mint Julep Masque”

-Founded in the 30s, this mint green face masque is the instrument of choice for every lo-fi scare tactic.
-This old-school clay mask was ubiquitous at every impromptu spa night.
+Founded in the 30s, this mint green face masque is still the instrument of choice for every lo-fi scare tactic.
+This old-school clay mask is ubiquitous at every impromptu spa night.
 A staple in any girl’s blemish-fighting arsenal, the soothing mint mask leaves the skin tingling after wash.
 Even for those who don’t have acne-prone skin, this mask is great for reducing blackheads and alleviating tension lines on the face!
 Some find this a tad drying, so be sure to follow up with a good moisturiser.